robertrottermann/erp-workbench/README.md

     --------------------------------------------------
 and the command will terminate.
-This is because no configuration files have existed yet, but have been construced for you.
+This is because no configuration files have existed yet, but have been constructed for you.
-You have to restart your command, which then  will used the freshly created environment.
+You have to restart your the command bin/ls.
+It will then use the freshly created environment.

 As a side effect, two new site descriptions have been created, and can be listed by repeating the above command:
 ```